All Episodes

 So we took in 44 billion last year.

-And all of that goes toward protecting, most of it toward protecting against Russia.
+And all of that goes toward protecting most of it, toward protecting against Russia.

-And then they say I'm friendly with Russia.
+And then they say, I'm friendly with Russia.

 Russia's not happy about what I did with NATO.

-Russia's not happy uh about all of this tremendous amount of money that now is flowing into these countries who weren't paying their bills.
+Russia's not happy about all of this tremendous amount of money that now is flowing into these countries who weren't paying their bills.

 I mean, they were delinquent in many cases.

-And uh certainly bringing up the pipeline where Germany is paying, as you know, Sean, Germany, nobody brought this up.
+And certainly bringing up the pipeline where Germany is paying, as you know, Sean, Germany, nobody brought this up.

-It was nobody even knew about it.
+Nobody even knew about it.

 But Germany's paying to Russia billions and billions of dollars for energy coming out of that pipeline.

-And they said, wait a minute, we're protecting against Russia.
+And I said, wait a minute, we're protecting against Russia because you're paying billions of dollars toward Russia.

 Nobody brought that up but me, and I'm very unhappy about it.